duncombe/wikis/Development-of-Test-Themes.md

   * Presence/absence of keywords and references to keyword vocabularies (preferably machine readable)
   *

-# Theme 2: Weather and Climate-Related Extreme Events
+# Theme 2: Extreme Events
+The Extreme Events theme, as its name suggests, focuses on the analysis of data related to weather events and human-caused events that produce extreme adverse effects in a geographic area.
+Possible topics within this heme may include, but not be limited to, the following.
+### Severe Coastal Storm
-* As a severe storm is approaching the coast, forecast models are continually being revised as new information about storm’s offshore position and intensity becomes available.
+ As a severe storm is approaching the coast, forecast models are continually being revised as new information about storm’s offshore position and intensity becomes available.
 * How accurate are these models results compared to the measured waves, river flows and water levels?
 * After the storm abates, inundation data should help inform where should responders go to help with the most affected areas.
 * And much after the storm, comparing recorded data values to predicted data values assists in identifying shortcomings of the model and can suggest ways for improving a model's predictive power.

-## Questions for consideration
+#### Questions for consideration

 * Comparison of predicted vs average water levels at a particular location
 * Retrospective comparison of modeled water levels from more than one model at a particular location
 * In general, any model data comparison problem has relevance here or in the next theme area
 * Comparison of like data types from distinct sources (Can we plot USGS water level and CO-OPS water level using the same script?)

-###Required data to answer the qeustions (Source for each type of data identified in parentheses):
+#### Required data to answer the qeustions (Source for each type of data identified in parentheses):

 - data available on this custom USGS Sandy Mapper app: [Need to name the app]
 - Rapid deployment tide gauges(USGS)